Dual Conditioned Motion Diffusion for Pose-Based Video Anomaly Detection: Introduction

 Existing VAD works are mainly categorized into reconstruction-based and prediction-based methods.
-Reconstruction-based methods \cite{Li2021SpatialTemporalCA, Chang2020ClusteringDD} first compress the input data into a low-dimensional representation and then recover the original data from this representation.
+Reconstruction-based methods \shortcite{Li2021SpatialTemporalCA, Chang2020ClusteringDD} first compress the input data into a low-dimensional representation and then recover the original data from this representation.
 By comparing the reconstruction error between the original data and the recovered data, anomalies such as irregular patterns or structures in the data can be detected.
-Prediction-based methods \cite{Liu2017FutureFP} focus on predicting future frames or events based on history data, and anomalies are indicated when future data deviates from the predicted trends.
+Prediction-based methods \shortcite{Liu2017FutureFP} focus on predicting future frames or events based on history data, and anomalies are indicated when future data deviates from the predicted trends.
 These methods are effective in modeling and uncovering the temporal connections between successive frames.
-Nevertheless, they may be prone to noise \cite{Tang2020IntegratingPA}.
+Nevertheless, they may be prone to noise \shortcite{Tang2020IntegratingPA}.

 Recently, diffusion models have shown great success in generating high-quality samples \cite{Ho2020DenoisingDP}.
 One of the outstanding capabilities of diffusion models is the flexibility to handle a wide range of input conditions that can encompass different types of data, enabling customized generation tasks \cite{Ho2022ClassifierFreeDG}.
 Due to the inherent multimodality of human motion and the diversity of both normal and abnormal patterns, diffusion models are naturally well-suited for modeling human motion and detecting anomalies.
 However, simply applying diffusion models for VAD suffers inherent limitations of reconstruction-based or prediction-based approaches.